browserengineering/book/book/embeds.md

 [^resizing]: Specifically, these algorithms decide how to decode an
     image when the image size and the destination size are different and the image therefore needs to be resized.
-The faster algorithms tend to result in chopier, more jagged images.
+The faster algorithms tend to result in choppier, more jagged images.

 [lossy]: https://en.wikipedia.org/wiki/Lossy_compression